maher-naija-pro/fast-api-kube/README.md

   - Store sensitive information in an external vault (like HashiCorp Vault or AWS Secrets Manager) and implement automatic secret rotation.

-- **Add Dependency Vulnerability Scanning:**
-  - Use tools like `safety` or `pip-audit` in the CI pipeline to detect and address vulnerabilities in Python dependencies.

 - **Add Load Testing:**
   - Implement load testing using tools like `Locust` or `k6` to simulate real-